Clarion University's School of Education, which will once again be a freestanding

 (exemption possible based on SAT Scores)

-- Program admission form completed and submitted to the Field Services Office
+- Program admission form completed and submitted to the School of Education office

 For additional questions, please contact Clarion's Admissions office.